 Savoury bread and butter pudding is a perfect breakfast or brunch idea for feeding a crowd.

-If you fancy all the flavours of a classic full English, but cannot face the thought of a pile of dirty pans, then this recipe is for you.
+If you fancy all the flavours of a classic full English, but cannot face the thought of a pile of dirty pans, then this English breakfast bake is for you.

 I've used a combination of sausages, bacon and mushrooms as the main ingredients, nestled amongst some crusty buttered bread.
 It's covered in a savoury egg mix and then baked in the oven until puffed and golden.